edwardguil/Aceleron/README.md

 # edNet
-A simple Neural Network Framework!
+A Simple Parallelized Neural Network Framework in C++ and Python!
 ## Overview
-This is a basic Neural Network framework meant to teach myself how popular NN libraries work.
-Implementations are in Python and C++.
-More features to come!
+This is a Neural Network framework that covers core mechanics of traditional neural network techniques (FCN's) and it's approach from a high performance computing perspective.

 ## Features:
 - Layers: